TYPO3-Initiatives/content-block-registration-api/Documentation/Introduction/ContentBlockPackageFiles/Index.rst

 Directory structure of a content block
 ======================================

+Although the classic structure of a TYPO3 extension is easier to understand for TYPO3 developers, we chose to use the `Symfony <https://symfony.com/>`__ compliant **src/dist** structure instead.
+As TYPO3 uses more and more of Symfony it could be beneficial, especially for people new to TYPO3, to get used to these structures.
+Also, src/dist is more easy to understand by frontend developers as this kind of naming is also common there.

 +--------------------------------+------------+---------------------------------+
 | Directory / File               | Mandatory? | Could be created by a generator |
 +================================+============+=================================+